 - Spoofed in the episode Space Mutiny, where a synthesized "aahh" chorus starts up as a crewman shows the mysterious oracular aliens to their quarters.
 Mike chimes in: "So yeah, we've got an infestation of Benedictine monks in the floorboards — we have set out some traps with fresh bread and brandy, though."

 - In a scene cut from the movie, the gang is forced into a shelter when the Satellite of Love passes through a meteor shower.
 The classic Captivity Harmonica plays as the camera pans past everyone coping — including Crow playing the harmonica.

-- Film Noir parody Fatal Instinct uses a home stereo for tense, dramatic music during a confrontational argument... and after one person finishes, the other changes tracks to THEIR power music and continues to argue, and vice versa.
+- This Film Noir parody uses a home stereo for tense, dramatic music during a confrontational argument... and after one person finishes, the other changes tracks to THEIR power music and continues to argue, and vice versa.

-- Also, Sean Young's character is constantly followed by a saxophone player playing her sultry theme (except when he had another gig, and got a trumpet player to stand in).
-Also, apparently the main character's bathtub faucet is linked to a tense music cue (the resurgence of which leads the main character to remark "Damn faucet keeps turning on all by itself").
+- Apparently the main character's bathtub faucet is linked to a tense music cue (the resurgence of which leads the main character to remark "Damn faucet keeps turning on all by itself").

 - In Bananas, Woody Allen is invited to dinner with the president of the country he's visiting, and as he dazedly lies on his bed harp music starts.
 Courtesy of the harp player in his closet.

 - In The Adventures of Robin Hood, the main theme that plays over the opening credits ends with the accompaniment of several drums.
 As the film starts, we see these drums are in the film itself, calling attention to the town crier.

 - Beautify done in the comedy mystery The Radioland Murders which takes place during the first night of national syndication of a late '30s Chicago radio station.
 The entire soundtrack consists of the evening's broadcast.